-Street Outreach: The County currently engages the homeless through the annual Point in Time (PIT) Count, the Veterans Stand Down and Homeless Resource Day (VSDHRD), the SSI/SSDI Outreach, Access and Recovery (SOAR) team, crisis response teams, faith ministries, Warm Nights (the County's hypothermic church-based shelter), soup kitchens, and strategically deployed volunteer street teams to known encampments as well as locations and/or persons newly identified by public safety and the general public.
-While these efforts help homeless service providers to develop relationships with the homeless, the Prince George's County Continuum of Care (CoC) is working to develop a comprehensive street outreach campaign that ensures routine deployment and contact 7 days a week and full implementation is planned for FY 2018.
+Street Outreach: The County currently engages the homeless through the annual Point in Time (PIT) Count, the Veterans Stand Down and Homeless Resource Day (VSDHRD), the SSI/SSDI Outreach, Access and Recovery (SOAR) team, crisis response teams, faith ministries, Warm Nights (the County's hypothermic church-based shelter), soup kitchens, Mobile Integrated Health teams, community health workers, and strategically deployed street teams.
+While these efforts help homeless service providers to develop relationships with the homeless, the Prince George's County Continuum of Care (CoC) is working to develop a comprehensive street outreach campaign that ensures routine deployment and contact 7 days a week and full implementation is planned for FY 2019.

 Centralized intake and assessment / Homeless Hotline: The County's coordinated entry is managed through the Homeless Hotline and provides additional opportunities to identify homeless persons or persons at imminent risk of becoming homeless.
 These services are available 7 days a week, 24 hours a day.
 The CoC has identified expansion of this system as one of its key strategic goals and is currently engaged in year two of implementation of a coordinated assessment component that will provide the County with a single standardized process for all diversion/prevention activities, shelter, transitional housing, rapid re-housing, permanent supportive housing and other related services.
-This process provides an in-depth and individualized analysis of each homeless household and establishes a uniform manner for the CoC to evaluate and identify individual service needs.
-Finally, the CoC is developing a plan for a multi-service homeless solutions facility - Freedom Center.
-The Freedom Center will provide one-stop access to resources for individuals and families experiencing homelessness.
+This process provides an in-depth and individualized analysis of each homeless household and establishes a uniform manner for the CoC to evaluate and identify individual service needs and ensure connectivity to the appropriate system asset.